Last Updated on June 13, 2023 by Mary Pressler

-Here are eleven easily done things that you can do to bring down the cost of electricity in your apartment.
+Here are eleven quick ways to bring down the cost of electricity in your apartment.

-- Shut off lights you’re not using – This is basic due diligence, which when exercised, contributes handsomely to energy costs savings.
+- Shut off lights, the television and ceiling fans you’re not using.
+This is basic due diligence, which when exercised, contributes handsomely to energy costs savings.
 If you don’t have this habit, then try consciously to incorporate it into your lifestyle.
 On similar lines, unplug appliances you are not using.

 - Use a low-flow showerhead.
-Or better still, bathe the old-fashioned way with a bucket and a mug.
+Water saving shower heads are cheap on Amazon.
 You’ll save many gallons of water and also save on the cost of heating water.

 - Use insulation for the windows.
 You could invest in double-paned windows.
 Over time, you’ll recover their costs with the savings you accrue on the heating bills.
 Or, you could use foam weather stripping for doors and windows.
 They are cheap and with admirable insulation properties.